-Deer have also come to expect fluid motion.
-The average non-hunter never notices a deer standing twenty yards off the trail.
-They’re focused on something else, be it a conversation, cell phone call, or the music in their headphones.
-And this is the main point.
-Deer who have developed a complex relationship to human behavior maintain an alert distance as long as the human does not stop their movement.
-In most cases, a sudden stop in fluid motion will activate the flight response.
+Deer that have developed complex ideas of human behavior will maintain this alert distance as long as the human does not stop moving.
+In most cases, a sudden stop in fluid motion will cause the deer to activate the flight response.

-I have harvested many deer with this method over the years.
-I have walked backwards past deer, made small circuits of constant motion to pass for a better chance, and replicated any other motion deer associate with safe human behavior.
+I have killed many deer with this method over the years.
+I have successfully used such techniques as walking backwards past deer.
+On other occasions walking small loops to pass by for a better chance.
+The trick is to do whatever else deer have come to associate with safe human behavior.

 Although I will not say that classic still hunting does not work in suburban America, the rules are certainly different.
 The availability of walking trails and this unique adapted behavior make this technique much more effective.
 Whitetails can distinguish very specific different behaviors in humans, making the still hunter (off trails) an obvious threat.